Table of Contents

 Foods that can really harm the health of your Terrier even if given in small quantities are given as under:

-You must never feed your Yorkie with any cat food as it has high fats, proteins, and sugars, that can be really dangerous for a diabetic Yorkie.
+● You must never feed your Yorkie with any cat food as it has high fats, proteins, and sugars, that can be really dangerous for a diabetic Yorkie.
 Opt for a food option for diabetic dogs instead.

 ● Nuts contain a high phosphorus content, therefore, you should not be giving them to your Terrier.

 ● You must never feed your dog with Excessive salt as it can cause dehydration and electrolyte imbalance.
 Therefore it is important that you should reduce the quantity of salt in your Yorkie’s diet as minimum as you could.